taken from @LouisXIVtoday

 click here 6 February, the King and Queen, as well as the Queen Mother, leave the Louvre for Saint-Germain.
 The fire caused great devastation.

-fertility drug similar to clomid 6 February, Cardinal Mazarin is attended by twelve doctors, the ordeal of the morning has weakened him further.
+clomid and alcohol interactions with other drugs 6 February, Cardinal Mazarin is attended by twelve doctors, the ordeal of the morning has weakened him further.
 One of the doctors believes the Cardinal might just live for another two months at best.

 8 February, the King declares his intention to make an end to the usurpation of titles of nobility.

 8 February, the King receives the deputies of the general assembly of the clergy.
 The Bishop de Lavaur (Jean Vincent de Tulle) speaks with his Most Christian Majesty.
 Their Majesties then return to Saint-Germain for the night.